oss-review-toolkit/ort/README.md

 }
 ```

-The scanner creates a table called `scan_results` and stores the data in a
+The _scanner_ creates a table called `scan_results` and stores the data in a
 [jsonb](https://www.postgresql.org/docs/current/datatype-json.html) column.

 <a name="evaluator">&nbsp;</a>

 [![Evaluator](./logos/evaluator.png)](./evaluator/src/main/kotlin)

-The Evaluator is used to perform custom license policy checks on scan results.
+The _evaluator_ is used to perform custom license policy checks on scan results.
 The rules to check against are implemented
-via scripting.
-Currently, Kotlin script with a dedicated DSL is used for that, but support for other scripting languages
-can be added as well.
-See [no_gpl_declared.kts](./evaluator/src/main/resources/rules/no_gpl_declared.kts) for a very
+as scripts (currently Kontlin scripts, with a dedicated DSL, but support for other scripting can be added as well.
-simple example of a rule written in Kotlin script which verifies that no dependencies that declare the GPL are used.
+See [rules.kts](./docs/examples/rules.kts) for an example file.

 <a name="reporter">&nbsp;</a>

 [![Reporter](./logos/reporter.png)](./reporter/src/main/kotlin)

-The reporter generates human-readable reports from the scan result file generated by the scanner (`-s`).
+The _reporter_ generates human-readable reports from the scan result file generated by the _scanner_ (`-s`).
 It is designed
 to support multiple output formats.

 Currently, the following report formats are supported (reporter names are case-insensitive):